Updated December 19, 2017

-But suppose you had no insurance.
-Think how much more carefully you’d drive.
-And how much more slowly.
+But suppose you had no type of auto insurance.
+Think how much more slowly and carefully you’d drive.
 Yes, you would.
 And you’d likely drive less.
 (And maybe walk more and become healthier for it.)
 I think one thing’s for sure: there would be a lot less dangerous texting while driving!

 “With automobile collision insurance, one is more likely to venture forth on an icy night,” writes Harvard economist Richard Zeckhauser.

-For many people, I suspect, the more vehicle insurance they have and the less their deductible, the more they might tend to drive and the faster and less guardedly.
-(To check that in yourself, keep imagining how you’d drive without insurance.)
-That means more accidents in which people are killed and injured.
-Vehicle insurance is a wonderful thing, preventing bankruptcies and poverty and bestowing peace of mind.
-But it is disquieting to know that insurance has the unintended consequence of providing these benefits at the cost of more accidents, more injuries, and more deaths than if no one had insurance.
+For many people, I suspect, the more vehicle insurance they have and the less their deductible, the more they tend to drive and the faster and less guardedly.
+(To check that in yourself, keep imagining how you’d drive without insurance on your vehicle, especially if it’s new.)

-In a report on how to fight pandemics, the March 2012 Discover magazine says the secret to fighting them is “knowing their real cause: disease factories built by people.
+In a report on how to fight pandemics, the March 2012 Discover magazine says, “One secret to fighting pandemics is knowing their real cause: disease factories built by people.
 Ironically, hospitals turn out to be highly efficient disease factories.
 They allow the proliferation and spread of dangerous germs among patients, and the evolution of those germs to extreme levels of virulence.”

 “America’s healthcare system is the third leading cause of death in the U.S., causing between 230,000 and 284,000 fatalities per year, behind only heart disease and cancer.”

-The report didn’t say the third leading cause of death is poor health.
-It said the healthcare system itself.
-In other words, our country’s third leading cause of death is the legions of good-intentioned doctors, nurses, and others whose ultimate duty is to help us avoid death.
+The report did not say the third leading cause of death is poor health.
+It said the healthcare system itself is.
+In other words, our country’s third leading cause of death is the legions of excellent, good-intentioned doctors, nurses, and others whose ultimate duty is to help us avoid death.

 JAMA provides a breakdown of the deaths caused by healthcare (for other breakdowns, go here):